Veracruz: Independence

 During the Mexican War of Independence, there was support for the insurgents in many parts of the state, with skirmishes erupting in various parts as early as 1811.
-A major conspiracy against the colonial government was discovered in the port in 1812, with rebels taking Ayahualulco and Ixhuacán during the same year.
-This forced royalist troops to withdraw to Xalapa.
-Eventually, this city along with the port were cut off from Mexico City.
-Most of the state remained in rebel hands during the rest of the war although the commercial class of the port did not support the effort.
+A major conspiracy against the colonial government was discovered in the port in 1812, with rebels taking Ayahualulco and Ixhuacán during the same year, forcing royalist troops to withdraw to Xalapa.
+Eventually, this city and the port were cut off from Mexico City.
+Most of the state remained in rebel hands during the rest of the war, although the port's commercial class did not support the effort.

 In 1821, Juan de O'Donojú, the last viceroy of New Spain, came to the port to leave for Spain.
 However, until 1823, Spanish troops continued to occupy San Juan de Ulúa Fort.
 In 1826, the city would receive the first of its four titles of "heroic city" for confronting these remaining Spanish troops.

-While the last of the Spanish held on in San Juan de Ulúa, Agustín de Iturbide had been declared the emperor of Mexico in 1822.
-However, his reign quickly encountered resistance from those favoring a republican form of government, including from Antonio López de Santa Anna from his stronghold in Veracruz state.
-Months later, Iturbide would go into exile and Santa Anna would eventually hold nine terms as president.
+Although the last of the Spanish held on in San Juan de Ulúa, Agustín de Iturbide had been declared emperor of Mexico in 1822.
+His reign quickly encountered resistance from those favoring a republican form of government, including from Antonio López de Santa Anna from his stronghold in Veracruz state.
+Months later, Iturbide went into exile and Santa Anna held nine terms as president.

 The French intervened in Mexico through Veracruz for the first time in the 1838, in what became the Pastry War.
 The port was blockaded.
 Efforts to defend the country were coordinated from Xalapa.
 The port was bombarded, but eventually a settlement was reached.

-During the Mexican–American War, the port was blockaded again, this time by the Americans.
-Initial American attempts in 1847 to land in Alvarado were checked, but the Americans then made a plan to land a few miles south of Veracruz, which surrendered after a 20-day siege, defeated General Santa Anna's forces at the Battle of Cerro Gordo, and marched inland through Xalapa towards Mexico City, led by General Winfield Scott.
+During the Mexican–American War, the port was again blockaded, this time by the Americans.
+Initial American attempts in 1847 to land in Alvarado were checked, but the Americans then landed a few miles south of Veracruz, which surrendered after a 20-day siege; defeated General Santa Anna's forces at the Battle of Cerro Gordo; and marched inland through Xalapa towards Mexico City, led by General Winfield Scott.
 Mexico surrendered shortly after.